-The Ekola Flats facility will consist of wind turbine generators ("WTGs"), an electrical collector system, a collector substation, access roads, tower foundations, an operations/maintenance building, fiber optic and/or microwave communication equipment, supervisory control and operating status data acquisition ("SCADA") control equipment, and an approximately seven-mile interconnecting 230 kilovolt ("kV") transmission tie-line.
-The anticipated point of interconnection will be at the proposed Aeolus 230 kV substation in Carbon County.
-The WTGs are anticipated to be purchased from competing suppliers, and the balance of project work will be competitively bid and executed under an engineer, procure and construct ("EPC") contract.
+The TB Flats I and TB Flats II facilities will each consist of wind turbine generator(s) ("WTGs"), an electrical collector system, a collector substation, access roads, tower foundations, an operations / maintenance building, fiber optic and / or microwave communication equipment, and supervisory control and operating status data acquisition ("SCADA") control equipment.
+For the TB Flats I project, the facility includes approximately four miles of an interconnecting 230 kilovolt ("kV") transmission tie-line.
+The anticipated point of interconnection will be at a new substation on the Shirley Basin-Freezeout transmission line at 230 kV in Carbon County.
+For the Witness: Chad A. Teply TB Flats II project, the facility includes approximately four miles of an interconnecting 230 kV transmission tie-line.
+The anticipated point of interconnection will be at the Shirley Basin substation at 230 kV in Carbon County.
+The WTGs are anticipated to be purchased from competing suppliers, and the balance-of-project work will be competitively bid and executed under an engineer, procure and construct ("EPC") contract.

-REDACTED

-Rocky Mountain Power

-Exhibit RMP (CAT-1) Page 2 of 13

-Docket No. 17-035-40

-Witness: Chad A. Teply

-witness: Chad A. Teply

-An overview of WTG placement across the proposed project site is presented in Highly

-Confidential Exhibit CAT1-1.
-WTG placement will continue to evolve based on several factors,

-including: land acquisition, field-identified sensitive environmental areas, field-identified cultural

-areas, landowner commentary received from future WTG placement reviews, definitive

-geotechnical site studies, aviation/air space impact reviews, and wind resource characteristics.

-Highly Confidential Exhibit CAT1-2 is provided as an example of certain extractions from

-a WTG purchase agreement.
+An overview of WTG placement across the proposed project sites is presented in Highly Confidential Exhibit CAT2-1.
+WTG placement will continue to evolve based on several factors, including: land acquisition, field-identified sensitive environmental areas, field-identified cultural areas, landowner commentary received from future WTG placement reviews, definitive geotechnical site studies, aviation / air space impact reviews, and wind resource characteristics.
+Highly Confidential Exhibit CAT2-2 is provided as an example of certain extractions from a WTG purchase agreement.

-Confidential Exhibit CAT1-3 is provided as an example of a technical specification for the scope of work included in a balance-of-project EPC contract.
+Confidential Exhibit CAT2-3 is provided as an example of a technical specification for the scope of work included in a balance-of-project EPC contract.

-(D) List the rates, if any, proposed to be charged for the service that will be rendered because of the proposed construction or acquisition:
+List the rates, if any, proposed to be charged for the service that will be rendered (D) because of the proposed construction or acquisition: